cybrneon/head-md-future-of-drawing/process/2023-10-30/readme.md

 ## Important Insights
 **Routine:** Setting up a routine in the morning or afternoon can be beneficial.
 Ex: Doing an exercise for 5min in the morning or before bed.
 **Stress Level Rating:** Listening to the user's stress level and providing the adequate solution as a drawing experience.
-**Positive Comments:** Reassuring the user doint that he's drawing nicely, and maybe provide comments and suggestions (always positive).
+**Positive Comments:** Reassuring the user that he's drawing nicely, and maybe provide comments and suggestions (always positive).
 **A box:** A small device that can be put in a living room and blend with its space.
 Ex: Hi-Fi, TV, Clock, Books, Game console, ...
 **Interactions:**
 - Tap to wake? at the top?